 Postscript: If you happen to be in New York…

 Explore the special exhibition Paul Klee: Other Possible Worlds at the Jewish Museum in Manhattan from March 20 thru July 26, 2026.
-This is the first American museum exhibition focusing on the artist’s later work, produced during the unsettling final decade of his life.
+This is the first American museum exhibition focusing on the artist’s later work, produced during the final decade of his life.
 Click the link for details.